Frunza/respond-with-environment-variable-in-ansible/README.md

 ## Usage

-Navigate to the root of the git repository and run the following command:
+Navigate to the root of the repository and run the following command:
 ```sh
 sh run.sh
 ```